BrockBatBlue/pokemon-react-fetch/README.md

 - We will fix race conditions
   > https://react.dev/reference/react/useEffect#fetching-data-with-effects
 - Isn't it too complicated now?
-  - Why not make it a custom hook isntead?
+  - Why not make it a custom hook instead?

 ### Part 4

 - It should be perfect now, right?
 Are there any other issues left?

   - Nope, we still need to solve stuff, such as data duplication:

     - Can be solved with fetching at parent and prop drilling
       - Can become super messy very fast
     - Can be solved with context

       - The context would now like like:

         {